BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 I used to visit the Amateur Astronomy Centre nearly every month for weekend work parties and occasional

-week long stays.
-They had the regular star parties in spring and autumn.
-I attended every one from 1983 to 1991.
-It was there I met and became friends with many of my astronomical friends
+on the Sunday that we planned to leave.
+They had the regular Star Parties in spring and late summer.
+I attended every one from 1984 to 1990.
+It was there I met and became friends with many

-and helped to construct the 30" Dobsonian Newtonian and the observatory for the 40" Newtonian.
-I was 'Founder Member 357'.
+of my astronomical acquaintances and helped to construct the 30" Dobsonian Newtonian and the observatory for the 40" Newtonian.
+I joined by post from Blackpool in 1983 and became 'Founder

 What I like about observing Neptune: